Hibox Mountain

 Hibox Mountain is a 6550. ft mountain summit located in the Cascade Range in Kittitas County of Washington state.
 It is situated within the Alpine Lakes Wilderness on land managed by Okanogan-Wenatchee National Forest.
 The mountain's name "Hibox" is a portmanteau which is derived from its position as the high point of Box Ridge.
 The peak is five miles east of Snoqualmie Pass, and Alta Mountain lies 1.5 miles to the west-northwest of Hibox.
 Precipitation runoff from the mountain drains into Box Canyon Creek and Mineral Creek which both empty to Kachess Lake.
+Topographic relief is significant as the summit rises 3250. ft above Box Canyon in one mile (1.6 km).